-The obsessive critic of homeopathy, David Robert Grimes, understands little about homeopathy, its medicines, philosophy or the philosophy of science, it appears.
+The obsessive critic of homeopathy, David Robert Grimes, understands little, it appears, about homeopathy (not realising most drugs work homeopathically), its medicines (he plays a numbers game to explain remedies but the numbers don’t add up), philosophy or the philosophy of science (atoms were in fact proposed in the fifth century BC and not “a century after Hahnemann”).
 In his self-indulgent Wikipedia entry he links to this post but not this one: Are homeopaths wrong Mr Grimes?
 Here’s an unpublished rejoinder to his libellous op-ed in The Irish Times.
-(Be sure to listen to radio host Sean O’Rourke silencing him for his lack of manners to a lady and doctor on the national airwaves by following the link below.)
+(Be sure to listen to radio host Sean O’Rourke silencing him for his lack of manners to a lady and doctor on the national airwaves by following this link.)

 Sir, – David Grimes (Opinion) contributed to your usual one-sided articles attacking Homeopathy.
 Despite being a “scientist” he fails to provide proof for his claims!

 It is obvious he is ignorant of Homeopathy and has probably never read any of Dr Samuel Hahnemann’s huge contribution which put medicine on a scientific basis in theory and practice.

 His attack on homeopaths and homeopathy is interesting considering Glaxo has just been fined $2billion for the lack of science and dubious marketing behind its psychiatric drug Plamil, the recent questioning of psychiatry as a science in your pages and the current edition of the British Medical Journal carrying a positive account of homeopathy – by someone who practises medicine, unlike Mr Grimes.